SamuelSwartzberg/flashcardifying_text_temp/math.md

 Instead, functions with parameters produce families of functions, where varying the parameter selects a function from the family of functions.
 ^By analogy: The speed of a bike depends on how fast one pedals - this is an argument.
 The speed of a bike also depends on the shape, weight, etc. of the bike - but varying those, you now have a different bike - this is a parameter.
 Leaving parameters for shape, weight, etc. of a bike undefined defines all possible relations between pedal speed and speed of the bike.
-The ⟮arguments⟯ but not the parameters of a function are ⟮listed in f(...)⟯
+The ⟮arguments⟯ but not the parameters of a function are ⟮listed in f(...)⟯ Arguments are typically indicated by letters starting with x.

-table:thing|indicated by
-arguments|x, y, z...
-parameters|a, b, c...
+Parameters are typically indicated by letters starting with a.

 #### coefficients, constants

-A mathematical constant is a non-changing, well-defined mathematical object.
+»⟮A mathematical constant⟯« is a ⟮non-changing⟯ ⟮well-defined mathematical object⟯.
 Examples for mathematical constants: π, e
-⟮Constant⟯ is ambiguous between mathematical constant or parameter A coefficient is a factor of a term in some expression.
+⟮Constant⟯ is ambiguous between ⟮＿mathematical constant＿⟯ and ⟮＿parameter＿⟯ »⟮A coefficient⟯« is ⟮＿a factor＿⟯ of ⟮＿a term＿⟯.
-A constant coefficient is a coefficient which is a factor of a term where the other factor is 1.
+»⟮A constant coefficient⟯« is ⟮＿a coefficient＿⟯ where ⟮the other ＿factor＿ in ＿the term＿⟯ is ⟮1⟯.

 #### example